 Audrey Blake

 I’ve been writing with my friend and critique partner, Regina Sirois, since we met in an online survival style writing contest.
 Yes, that sounds like a meet-cute in a rom com, but that’s how it happened.
-So far we’ve written three books together, The Girl in His Shadow, The Surgeon’s Daughter, and The Woman With No Name.
-We also have a fourth novel in the works, and can’t wait to share our newest story!
+So far we’ve published three books together, The Girl in His Shadow, The Surgeon’s Daughter, and The Woman With No Name.
+Our fourth novel, All In Her Hands, the conclusion to our series about surgeon Nora Beady, releases February 24, 2026.

 The Girl in His Shadow